Testing hypotheses via a mixture estimation model

 with equal prior weights, even though it is not formally well defined since it is based on an improper prior.
-The shrinkage of the posterior expectations towards $0.5$ confirms our recommendation to use the posterior median instead.
+The shrinkage of the posterior expectations towards $0.5$ motivate the use the posterior median instead of the posterior mean as the relevant estimator of $\alpha$.
 The same concentration phenomenon occurs for the $\mathcal{N}(0, 2)$ case, as illustrated in Figure \ref{fig:nornoraccu} for a single $\mathcal{N}(0, 2)$ dataset.

-In order to better understand the nature of the convergence of the posterior distribution of $\alpha$ to the proper limiting value, we present in Figure \ref{normb3} a magnified version of the behaviour of $\log(n)\,\log(1-\E[\alpha|\mathbf x])$ and $\log(1-p(\MF_1|\mathbf x))$ as the sample size $n$ grows.
-Most interestingly, the variation is similar for both procedures, even though the choice of the hyperparameter $a_0$ impacts on the variability of the mixture solution.
-This is due to the fact that the asymptotic regime is not quite reached for these sample sizes, as $1-\mathbb{P}(\MF_1|\bx) \leq e^{- c n }$ for some positive $c$ with high probability, while $\E[\alpha | \bx] = O( n^{\nicefrac{-1}{2}})$, leading to